FevetS/CMS2LidarProcessing/README.md

 - `project` - the name of the lidar project
 - `dirData` - file path to the input lidar data
 - `dirFUSION` - file path to FUSION executables
-- `DTM_TILESIZE` - nominal size of the DTM tiles before `DTM_BUFFER` is added
-- `DTM_BUFFER` - buffer added to `DTM_TILESIZE` before creating DTM.
-Note that 20 meters will be removed before final DTM tile is created
 - `nCoresMax` - maximum number of processing cores available
 - `dirBase` - main output directory